 My dream is to be a teacher

-These dreams were originated from several perspectives; first, teachers were very appreciated both socially and within my family.
+First, teachers were very appreciated both socially and within my family.
 Therefore, for that reason, I was always thinking of becoming a well-known and respected teacher in my small town in Kurdistan.
-For me, the first step to achieving that dream was to finish my study and work towards getting into a program of education.
+For me, the first step to achieving my dream to be a teacher was to finish my study and work towards getting into a program of education.

 Achieving that dream was very possible, especially if you were able to finish your bachelor degree in one of the social sciences like education, law, political science, sociology and etc.

-Unfortunately, that dream has never been achieved in Iraqi, Kurdistan for several reasons; first, the traditional family and tribal values in Iraqi society will not easily let or encourage women to work towards higher education or colleges.
+Unfortunately, my dream was never achieved by me in Iraqi Kurdistan for several reasons.
+First, the traditional family and tribal values in Iraqi society will not easily let or encourage women to work towards higher education or colleges.

 A woman traveling to a different city to study away from her family was a little bit strange in rural areas of Kurdistan.

-The second reason was that, after graduating from a community college, my grades were a little bit low that prevented me from entering an educational college.
+The second reason was that, after graduating from a community college, my grades were a little bit too low to allow me to enter an educational college.